Tampa Bay area: Recreation

-The Tampa Bay area is highly noted for its beaches, with the warm, blue gulf waters and nearly 70 miles of barriers islands from North Pinellas south to Venice, attracting tourists from all over the world.
+The Tampa Bay area is noted for its beaches, with the warm, blue gulf waters and nearly 70 miles of barrier islands from North Pinellas south to Venice.
 Three of the beaches in this area, Fort De Soto's North Beach (2005), Caladesi Island (2008), and Sarasota's Siesta Key (2011) have been named by Dr. Beach as America's Top Beach.
 The 15th IIFA Awards would be held at Tampa Bay Area in April 2014.

-Sports attractions, in addition to the teams listed below, include many professional quality golf courses, tennis courts, and pools.
+Sports attractions, in addition to the teams listed below, include professional quality golf courses, tennis courts, and pools.
 Ybor and the Channel District in Tampa, downtown St. Petersburg, and the beaches all along the coast all attract a vibrant nightlife.